The 6th Conference on Human Development in Asia – Saturday and Sunday, December 21-22, 2019 in Hiroshima, Japan »

 Welcome to COHDA 2019

-We welcome you to join us in Hiroshima, Japan on Saturday and Sunday, November 2-3, 2019 for the 6th Conference on Human Development in Asia.
-The Fall is an ideal season for visiting Hiroshima.
+The 6th Conference on Human Development in Asia is an annual, international, peer-reviewed event that has been held every year in Hiroshima.
+This year’s event will coincide with the start of winter in Japan, which is actually an ideal time of the year for visiting Hiroshima.
 All attending participants will have an opportunity for travel around Hiroshima, including its two UNESCO World Heritage Sites: Peace Park and the Shrine Island of Miyajima (Itsukushima).
+The venue site overlooks the Honkawa River with a riverside walking path that leads directly to Peace Park.

 Please note that the number of oral and poster time slots is limited.
 The organizers will close submissions and registration when the event has reached its capacity.